-Headwrap: A Compact Guide
+Headwrap: A Compact Guide to Wearing the Turban

-What is headwrap?
+What is a headwrap?

 A headwrap, also called head tie or headscarf is a turban cloth worn on the head as an ornament, a fashion hair accessory, or a protective fabric for the hair and the scalp.